somosnlp/somosnlp.org/pages/hackathon/cartel.en.md

 cover: /images/eventos/260511_hackathon_eventbrite.png
 ---

-To foster different skills within our community, this year we want to give you the opportunity to design the hackathon poster.
-The goals of the hackathon are to create a quality Spanish corpus that captures the varieties of this rich language spoken by 600M people and to build a leaderboard that lets us evaluate LLMs in Spanish.
+To showcase the different skills in our community, this year we want to give you the chance to design the hackathon poster.
+The hackathon's goals are to build a quality Spanish corpus that captures the varieties of this rich language spoken by 600M people, and to launch a leaderboard that lets us evaluate LLMs in Spanish.
 Show us your most artistic side and help us create the poster!

 ## 🎨 How to participate